SeednapseAI/clara/README.md

 ## Configuration

-Run `poetry run clara config` to know from where the program is going to read the configuration.
+Run `clara config` to know from where the program is going to read the configuration.
 Usually this path is going to be `/.config/clara/clara.yaml`.

 For now, there is only a couple of parameters.
 This is a sample configuration with the default values: